Assisted Living

 Key Takeaways

-2. Medicare and Medicaid can help offset costs, as seniors in need of care may be eligible for these federally funded insurance programs.
+1. Medicaid and Medicare can help offset nursing home costs, as seniors in need of care may be eligible for these federally funded insurance programs.

-3. Veterans Affairs (VA) benefits and Social Security offer additional funds to eligible seniors who meet all the requirements.
+2. Veterans benefits and Social Security benefits may offer additional funds to seniors who meet all the eligibility requirements.

-4. A nursing home may not be the best option for your loved one, but home care services or assisted living and memory care communities may better fit their needs.
+4. A nursing home may not be the best option for your loved one, but assisted living, memory care, or home care services may better fit their needs.

 Paying for a nursing home with Medicare